Luchador/GUD/tools/geditor/IMAGE_IMPORT.md

 Save failures preserve the previous saved BMP/settings and leave the edit pending for retry.
 As with imports, exiting without saving discards pending image edits.
-The `GTI2` native-image metadata stores imports, replacements, and deletion records.
+The `GTI3` native-image metadata includes the source path with a length and checksum, committed together with the settings and native pixels.
+Existing `GTI2` files remain readable; edits without a source (including deletion records) still use `GTI2`.
 Earlier metadata versions are not supported.

 ## ROM support